-Located across the street from the Memorial, the Peace and Justice Memorial Center includes a gift shop and an auditorium.
-At the Center's entrance. a Monument commemorates 24 Black men and women who were lynched or killed in racially
+Located across the street from the Memorial, the Peace and Justice Memorial Center includes a gift shop and an auditorium where EJI staff offer presentations for visitors at 2:30 p.m. on Mondays, Thursdays, Fridays, and Saturdays.
+At the Center's entrance, a Monument commemorates 24 black men and women who were lynched or killed in racially motivated attacks during the 1950s.